ACL injury prevention is becoming a more popular focus in many sports.

 The ACL is flexible and can stretch to a degree, but too much strain through it will cause it to tear.
 This usually happens in one of two ways:

 Effective rehab to reduce the risk of ACL injuries should incorporate a number of things:

-It’s one of the oldest pieces of advice out there for all activities but it really does play an important role in injury prevention.
+Warming up before exercise is one of the oldest pieces of advice out there but it really does play an important role in knee injury prevention.
 Warm ups usually last about 15 minutes and should be designed to get your body prepared for activity.